eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-1.md

 );
 ```

+Try opening the `index.html` page in your browser.
+In Cloud9, you can do this by right clicking the `index.html` file and selecting preview.
+In the new window that pops up, click the button next to the settings button in the top right.
+If you're not on Cloud9, you can just choose "Open File" from the menu in your browser and find `index.html`.

-If you open the page in your browser and open the JavaScript console (`ctrl` + `shift` + `j` on Windows), you should see a `List`.
+Once you have the page open, open the Console tab in the developer tools (`ctrl` + `shift` + `j` on Windows), you should see a `List`.
 Since we're dealing with ImmutableJS objects rather than native JavaScript objects and arrays, it's hard to view them in the console.
 To fix that, I installed a [chrome extension](https://chrome.google.com/webstore/detail/immutablejs-object-format/hgldghadipiblonfkkicmgcbbijnpeog) that gives a custom formatter for ImmutableJS objects.
 After you install it, you may need to close the developer tools console and refresh the page (or close the tab and open a new one).
 You will also need to enable custom formatters in the developer tools options (access this by pressing `F1` after clicking somewhere in the developer tools console).

 You should see a `List` containing `Map`s for each card.